About the Journal

 Peer Review Process

-Manuscripts that are considered worthy of undergoing peer review process are subject to double blind reviews by a minimum of two indipendent reviewers in relatyed fields.
+Manuscripts that are considered worthy of undergoing peer review process are subject to double blind reviews by a minimum of two independent reviewers in related fields.
 Reports from experts reviewers are anonymized and returned to authors for appropriate action.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 In order to finance open access SABR requires authors of accepted articles to pay article processing charges (APC).
-APC are payable when the article has been accepted for publication and when an invoice has been delivered.
-APC are used to cover all costs related to the language editing, publishing, online hosting, and the archiving of each article.
+APC's are payable when the article has been accepted for publication and when an invoice has been delivered.
+APC's are used to cover all costs related to the language editing, publishing, online hosting, and the archiving of each article.

 The current rate is ZAR 7150 per article.
 These charges are reviewed annually.

 The submitting author is responsible for the payment of the APC which must be confirmed at the time of submission.
 All amounts are due within 30 days from invoicing.
 The article will only be published once full payment has been received.

 Since SABR encourages researchers from marginalised groups and communities to submit articles, authors could apply to be exempted from the APC.
-Since each application will be considered on its own merit a motivation needs to be provided.
+Since each application will be considered on its own merit and motivation needs to be provided.
 Send the application to the Editor (email@example.com) when submitting your article.
-No author would be discriminated against in any way when exemption from the APC is granted.
+No author would be discriminated against in any way when an exemption from the APC is granted.